Program Locations, Getting Credit, Finances

 1. Review the Study Abroad Guide

 Learn about all aspects of study abroad including academic and financial considerations, health and safety issues, the application process, and more.
-Drop by the study abroad office to pick up a printed copy or download the UR There Study Abroad Guide [pdf].
+Drop by the study abroad office to pick up a printed copy or download the UR There: A Guide to Education Abroad [pdf].

 2. Attend an information session

 Get information on program applications and deadlines at a Study Abroad Information Session.
 Numerous sessions are available for students who are thinking about studying abroad.
 Attend a session before making an appointment with a study abroad counselor.
 See our calendar for times and locations.

 3. Browse our programs